lilyaalta/CSC120-FinalProject/cheatsheet.md

             - inventory
             - drop + (necklace, scroll, sword, rope)
             - exit
-            - fight
+            - fight (applicable to knight only)
-            - talk
+            - talk (applicable to knight only)
-            - freak out
+            - freak out (applicable to painting only)
-            - chat
+            - chat (applicable to painting only)
             - help